Toward Unsupervised Test Scenario Extraction for Automated Driving Systems from Urban Naturalistic Road Traffic Data: Conclusion and Outlook

-Based on the results, future research should push for a broader evaluation of the method by investigating more traffic spaces as well as more clustering approaches.
-Furthermore, answering the question for the few, large outliers in the cluster-individual overall accuracy represents a relevant aspect.
-In addition, addressing requirement W1 by incorporating other data sources is of interest.
-Moreover, the incorporation of the method into the scenario-based simulation platform presented in~\cite{Weber.2021} represents a future use case, with the extracted scenarios representing one main input channel for the adaptive replay-to-sim approach (ARTS), in addition to an agent-based simulation and the ADS-under-test.
+Based on the results, future research should push for a broader evaluation of the method by investigating more traffic spaces.
+Optimally, datasets examined in the future will contain explicit information about features beyond the object layer (layer 4 of PEGASUS six-layer model~\cite{Scholtes.2021}) to be able to prove the sensitivity of the scenario extraction method, e.g., with respect to different weather conditions (layer 5 of PEGASUS six-layer model).
+Furthermore, in-depth studies are needed to further increase the clustering accuracy for each defined cluster number.
+Potential entry points could be the adaption of the position of the ego-vehicle in the respective scenario grid or a nonlinear feature extraction, e.g., by convolutional autoencoders.
+Moreover, the incorporation of the implemented method into the scenario-based simulation platform presented in~\cite{Weber.2021} represents a future use case.
+Thereby, the scenarios extracted by the method represent one main input channel for the adaptive replay-to-sim approach (ARTS), in addition to an agent-based simulation and the automated driving system under test.
 Finally, the method will be integrated into a semi-supervised machine learning pipeline to achieve the medium-term goal of a robust and generic scenario classifier.
 The presented method contributes to the quantitative real-data based extraction of relevant traffic scenarios.
-This method can be seen as building block toward a systematic, data-driven construction of a relevant scenario database with sufficient coverage in a fully automated manner for validating the safe behavior of ADS.
+This method can be seen as building block toward a systematic, data-driven construction of a relevant scenario database with sufficient coverage in a fully automated manner for validating the safe behavior of automated driving systems.